 The Challenge

-Once the classification framework was solid, the data was structured in Excel — new fields created, each country populated, every edge case resolved.
-Only after that did the work move into GIS: country boundary shapefile sourced from OpenStreetMap, attributes joined, topology checked.
-Then country by country again to verify completeness and consistency.
-The dataset was uploaded to ArcGIS Online only after integrity was confirmed.
+Once the classification framework was solid, the data was structured in Excel — new fields created, each country populated field by field, every disputed classification documented and resolved.
+Only after that did the work move into GIS: country boundary shapefile sourced from OpenStreetMap, attributes joined, topology checked, then validated country by country for completeness and consistency.
+The dataset moved into ArcGIS Online only after data integrity was confirmed.

-The dashboard was designed for a specific audience: people who care about democracy, not GIS.
-That meant custom pop-up imagery designed in Photoshop, clean symbology with a clear legend, and interactive elements that reward curiosity without requiring technical knowledge.
-The result is publicly accessible and live.
+The dashboard was designed for a specific audience: people who care about democratic governance, not GIS.
+That meant custom pop-up imagery designed in Photoshop, clean symbology with a clear legend, and interactive elements that reward exploration without requiring technical knowledge.
+The result is publicly accessible, live, and used to support electoral reform advocacy and comparative governance analysis.

 "I don't open ArcGIS until the data is right.
 For 190 countries, that meant five or six sources each — and not moving forward until every classification held up."